Certain necessary blogging resources come before earning your first bit of blogging income.

 I was frustrated because the sales page for my ebook was not converting that well and I wanted something more professional.
-I now have over 5% conversion rate on my sales pages and even higher conversion rates for my opt-in landing pages!
+I now have an over 5% conversion rate on my sales pages and an even higher conversion rates for my opt-in landing pages!

-If you’re at the stage in your blogging business where you have multiple opt-ins and you’re launching products then you need these templates to save you time and create beautiful, professional looking landing pages!
+If you’re at the stage in your blogging business where you have multiple opt-ins and you’re launching products, then you need these templates to save you time and create beautiful, professional looking landing pages!

 There is nothing more offputting than visiting a blog that looks unprofessional or hard to read.
 Make sure to invest in your blog’s aesthetics so that your readers will be excited to come back for more.